Background of Western Medical Treatment

 • #Salofalk

-Characteristics and Limitations:
+Features and Limitations:

-"Steroid administration is never a cure;
+"Steroid administration is never a cure,

 Strong Anti-inflammatory